dfirsec/ioc_finder/README.md

 +------------------------------------------+----------+------------+----------------------------------+
 ```

-### -f/--file option
+### -f option

-The *--file* option is when you need to search for many filenames.
+The *-f* option is when you need to search for many filenames.
 It's currently limited to exact filename matching, however, it's case insensitive (will match upper and lower).

 Add your IOC filenames to the *'known_iocs.txt'* text file.